 | BUYERS GUIDE

-OTA owned a Discovery 3 for three years, so we reckon we’re in a good position to evaluate the improvements (and otherwise) incorporated in its successor, the Discovery 4.
-The Discovery 5 is due for release in July 2017.
+OTA owned a Discovery 3 for three years, so we reckon we’re in a good position to evaluate the improvements (and otherwise) incorporated in its successors, the Discovery 4 and the Discovery 5 that was released in July 2017.

 Our experience in owning a Land Rover Discovery 3 wasn't a happy one, in terms of Land Rover support.